TreeGee73/work-day-scheduler/README.md

 # Work Day Scheduler

 The purpose of this project is to create a single day planner.
 The interface will display the hours of the day, have content boxes the user can record events for each hour, and will highlight the a time slot based on the current time.
-It utilizes Luxon to manage the dates and times.
+It utilizes moment.js to manage the dates and times.

 ## Motivation / Project Criteria